 We encourage you to review the below information in order to plan your visit in advance and to make the most of your visit and film-going experience.

-If you require any of the below information in a different format, please reach out to TIFF’s Call Centre, open daily from 10am to 7pm, at 416-599-2033 or 1-888-258-8433.
+If you require any of the below information in a different format, please reach out to TIFF’s Call Centre, open Tuesday to Sunday 12pm–5pm, at 416-599-2033 or toll-free at 1-888-258-8433.

-Accessible seating locations are available in all cinemas at TIFF Bell Lightbox, with access by elevator and escalator.
+Accessible seating locations are available in all cinemas at TIFF Lightbox, with access by elevator and escalator.

-To book accessible seating, please call our Call Centre, open daily from 10am to 7pm, at 416-599-2033 or 1-888-258-8433.
+To book accessible seating, please call our Call Centre, open Tuesday to Sunday 12pm–5pm, at 416-599-2023 or toll-free at 1-888-258-8433.
 Seating is limited and cannot be guaranteed; it is available on a first-come, first-served basis.

 There may be lineups at Box Office, Concessions, or as you enter our cinemas.
 If you are unable to wait in line, please speak to a TIFF Front of House staff member for assistance.